 Otherwise, step back.
 When you are trying to manage conditions that are not impacting the senior’s health or safety, and she is cognitively still capable of making her own decisions, it is advisable to let those concerns go.
 “A child should be sensitive to a parent’s need for self-determination and maintaining self-identity,” shares Barry Jacobs, clinical psychologist and author of The Emotional Survival Guide for Caregivers: Looking After Yourself and Your Family While Helping Aging Parents.

-Call the Dallas home health care team at Heaven at Home Senior Care at (866) 381-0500 or contact us online for expert senior care assistance which is always aimed at ensuring as much independence as possible for aging parents, enabling family caregivers time to step back and grant their parents the freedom they need while remaining safe.
+Call Heaven at Home Senior Care at (866) 381-0500 or contact us online for information on our home care in University Park and the surrounding areas.
+We provide expert senior care assistance, which is always aimed at ensuring as much independence as possible for aging parents, enabling family caregivers time to step back and grant their parents the freedom they need while remaining safe.